Air Pollution from Oil and Gas Production Sites Visible from Space

 Before a downturn in drilling in 2015, drilling generated about 80 percent of nitrogen dioxide from oil and gas sites, the team reported.
 After 2015, drilling and production produced roughly equal amounts of the pollutant.
 Flaring is estimated to contribute up to 10 percent in both time frames.

 The researchers also developed a new oil and gas emissions inventory, using data on fuel use by the industry, the location of drilling rigs, and well-level production data.
-The inventory confirmed the satellite trends, said co-author Brian McDonald, a CIRES scientist working in NOAA’s Chemical Sciences Division, “It is a promising development that what we observe from space can be explained by expected trends in emissions from the oil and gas industry.”
+The inventory confirmed the satellite trends, said co-author Brian McDonald, a CIRES scientist working in NOAA’s Chemical Sciences Laboratory, “It is a promising development that what we observe from space can be explained by expected trends in emissions from the oil and gas industry.”

 “Scientifically, this is especially important: we can do source attribution by satellite,” de Gouw said.
 “We need to know the important sources to address these emissions in the most cost-efficient manner.”